shobhitic/shobhitic.github.io/_posts/2024-03-07-ankur-warikoo-slump.md

 I was always distracted, and kept getting lost in my thoughts.
 This made me read the words, but not register them at all, and suddenly I had no context on what I was reading.

 Sometimes trying to find the meaning of the word on my phone distracted me.
-Sometimes trying to understand a sentence confused me..
+Sometimes trying to understand a sentence confused me.

 These were both fiction and non-fiction books, but primarily non-fiction.